 Main project potential (as described in the planning project)

-• The likely competitiveness of the main project and potential to be granted international funding in the call for proposals proposal is aimed at.
+• The likely competitiveness of the main project and potential to be granted international funding in which call for proposals proposal is aimed at.

 • The level of innovation of the main project, in relation to existing solutions, state of knowledge and ongoing international initiatives.